 Aniket Mokashi is a tech lead on the engineering team that prototyped and built Procella project at Youtube.
 Throughout his career, he has contributed to development of large scale data processing frameworks and platforms.
 Prior to Google, he has worked on data platform teams at Twitter and Netflix.
 He is also a committer and PMC member on Apache Parquet and Apache Pig projects.
 Aniket holds a Master's degree in Information Networking from Carnegie Mellon University.

 Vinod Kumar Vavilapalli has been contributing to Apache Hadoop project full-time since mid-2007.
-At Apache Software Foundation, he is a long-term Hadoop contributor, Hadoop committer, member of the Apache Hadoop Project Management Committee, and a foundation member.
-He is a Director of Engineering at Hortonworks Inc and runs the Hadoop compute platform teams there.
+At Apache Software Foundation, he is V.P.
+Apache Hadoop, a long-term Hadoop contributor, committer, member of the Project Management Committee, and a ASF member.
+He is Director of Engineering at Hortonworks Inc and runs the Hadoop compute platform teams there.
 Before Hortonworks, he was at Yahoo!, working in the Grid team that made Hadoop what it is today, running at large scale - upto tens of thousands of nodes.

 Vinod loves reading books of all kinds and is passionate about using computers to change the world for better, bit by bit.
 He has a bachelor’s degree in computer science and engineering from the Indian Institute of Technology Roorkee.
 He can be reached at twitter handle @tshooter.

 Kat Petre is a technology rebel.
-Strong open source supporter, early adopter and fully dedicated to being in a state of constant learning, she is currently a Product Specialist at MarR Technologies.
+Strong open source supporter, early adopter and fully dedicated to being in a state of constant learning, she recently left her Product Specialist role in MapR field organization to join the open source efforts of making Ambari great again.
 Previously, she served as Solution Architect in Cloudera's professional services team, specializing in building secure yet usable, highly available distributed big data solutions, to detect the scarce meaningful signals from the datalakes of noise.

 Always looking for company in tackling the interesting problems with big data technologies, her ultimate goal is to create a simulation of the real world, fed by real time data, and overclock it.
 Because the people that are crazy enough to think they can change the world, are the ones that do.